 If you're just starting your gardening career and you want to get a few fruit trees established quickly, you don't have to search for exotic varieties because most of the fruits you eat every day grow quickly with a minimum of effort on your part.
 This includes pears, peaches and figs for people living in temperate growing zones, citrus for people in the South and apples and cherries for those in more northern zones.

-The main reason you might want to grow fruit trees is to get delicious fruit, but there are plenty of others.
+The main reason you might want to grow fruit trees is to get delicious fruit, but there are plenty of other reasons.
 Fruit trees provide shade, beautiful spring blossoms and habitats for the birds and bees.
 Some varieties of fruit trees are hardy almost anywhere, but to produce great fruit, all need a characteristic number of chill hours, which is the cumulative number of hours per year with temperatures between 32 and 45 degrees Fahrenheit.
-Chill hours aren't the same as USDA growing zones, but they're related, and the growing zone is usually all the information you need.
+Chill hours aren't the same as USDA hardiness zones, but they're related, and the growing zone is usually all the information you need.

 Fruit trees go dormant in cold weather, and if they emerge too soon from dormancy because of too few chill hours, they won't fruit, or the fruit will be undersized.
 If they emerge too late, pollination is adversely affected.
-You can find the number of chill hours your region receives from your local gardening center or university extension so you can choose suitable varieties to grow.
+You can find the number of chill hours your region receives from your local gardening center or cooperative extension service so you can choose suitable varieties to grow.

-Pear trees are another cold-weather fruit tree, and they are even easier to grow than apple trees.
+Pear trees (Pyris communis) are another cold-weather fruit tree, and they are even easier to grow than apple trees.
 They grow in USDA zones 4 to 8, although some varieties can tolerate the cold winters in zone 3.
 European varieties, such as Bosc, Anjou and Bartlett, produce the classic pear-shaped fruit, while the fruit from Asian varieties, such as Hosui, Chojuro and Shinseiki, tends to be round like an apple.
 European varieties need between 600 and 900 chill hours for fruit production, while the Asian varieties need only 300 to 600 hours.

 The size of a pear tree is primarily dependent on the rootstock.
 A tree growing from a standard rootstock can reach a height of 30 feet with a spread of 20 feet, but dwarf varieties growing from dwarf rootstocks may only grow to 8 feet tall and wide.
-Pears bloom earlier in the spring than apples, producing delicate white blossoms, and the fruit is ready for harvest from late summer to late fall depending on the variety.
-Only a few pear species are self-fertile; most need pollen from a different cultivar that blooms at the same time and the services of a pollinator, such as bees or hummingbirds.
+Pears bloom earlier in the spring than apples, producing delicate white blossoms, and the fruit is ready for harvest from late summer to late fall depending on the cultivar.
+Only a few pear cultivars are self-fertile; most need pollen from a different cultivar that blooms at the same time and the services of a pollinator, such as bees or hummingbirds.

 Cherries are a type of stone fruit, and the difference between sweet ones and sour ones is the amount of citric acid they contain.
-Standard-size sweet cherry trees can reach heights of 35 feet, while dwarf varieties grow to about 15 feet.
+Standard-size sweet cherry trees can reach heights of 35 feet, while dwarf cultivars grow to about 15 feet.
 Wood obtained from full-size cherry trees is a prized material for making cabinets and interior woodwork.

-Like some apple and pear varieties, plums will grow as far north as zone 3 and as far south as zone 7, with most varieties fruiting with as few as 300 chill hours.
+Like some apple and pear varieties, plum trees (Prunus spp.) will grow as far north as zone 3 and as far south as zone 7, with most varieties fruiting with as few as 300 chill hours.
 European varieties, which grow in most of the country, are self-fertile, while the hardier American varieties typically need cross-pollination to bear fruit.
 Japanese plum varieties, which also need to cross-pollinate to produce fruit, are more susceptible to spring frosts and are better suited for zones 5 to 7 than the more northern zones.

 Plum trees need well-draining soil and full sun and won't do well in clay soil that retains moisture.
 Plum trees can grow from 20 to 30 feet high, and they produce blossoms that are almost as attractive and iconic as cherry blossoms, with white, pink and even deep-red coloration that takes over the tree for a two-week period in March or April.
 Plums are ready to harvest when they soften and turn deep red to purple, which occurs from mid-July through September.

 Fig trees aren't known for their flowers, and that's because the flowers are hidden inside the fruit.
 They are known, however, for their oversized leaves, which have many references in religious lore, and for their delicious fruit.
-The common fig produces greenish fruit that turns purple as it ripens, and it's ready for harvest when it turns soft and the purple color predominates, which generally happens from midsummer to midfall.
+The edible fig tree produces greenish fruit that turns purple as it ripens, and it's ready for harvest when it turns soft and the purple color predominates, which generally happens from midsummer to midfall.
 It's important to wait for figs to soften before you pick them because unlike some fruits, they won't ripen after picking, and unripe figs are practically inedible.